7enderhead/antiweb/documentation/source/antiweb.rst

 Example
 *******

-See the :ref:`antiweb` source as an advanced example.
+See the antiweb source as an advanced example.